VTQuantMethodsEEB/klangwig/README.md

 GitHub Documents
 ----------------

-This repository contains the course documents for Working with Ecological and Evolutionary Data.
+This repository contains the course documents for Quantitative Methods in Ecology and Evolution.
 The files you'll need are given week by week.

 Week 1
 -------------------